The Univalence Principle: Unnatural transformations and nonfunctorial operations

 In general, an indiscernibility in such a structure turns out to be an isomorphism on which the non-functorial operations or unnatural transformations \emph{are} functorial or natural, respectively.
 For structures appearing in the literature, this often reduces to a familiar notion in the relevant theory.

-\begin{example}[Unnatural transformations] By an \emph{unnatural transformation} between two functors $F,G$ we mean an assignment of a morphism $\lambda_x:F x\to G x$ to each object $x$ of the domain, with no further conditions.\footnote{Thus ``unnatural'' means ``not necessarily natural'', just as a ``noncommutative ring'' means one that is not \emph{necessarily} commutative.} To model this in our framework we can use the same signature from \cref{eg:nat-trans} for a natural transformation, with the naturality axiom omitted.
-However, rather than simply deleting this axiom, it seems most sensible to replace it by \emph{naturality on identity morphisms}: for any $w_i:FO(x,y_i)$ and $w'_j:GO(x,z_j)$ for $i,j\in \{1,2\}$, the following square commutes:
+\begin{example}[Unnatural transformations] By an \emph{unnatural transformation} between two functors $F,G$ we mean an assignment of a morphism $\lambda_x:F x\to G x$ to each object $x$ of the domain, with no further conditions.\footnote{Thus ``unnatural'' means ``not necessarily natural'', just as a ``noncommutative ring'' means one that is not \emph{necessarily} commutative.} However, formulating an ``anafunctorial'' version of this requires a little thought.
+We start with the same signature from \cref{eg:nat-trans} for a natural transformation, with all the same axioms except naturality; but it turns out that we need to replace naturality by something weaker rather than omitting it entirely.

-The analogous condition for non-ana functors is of course trivial; for anafunctors this condition says that $\lambda_x$ is independent of which values we choose for $F x$ and $G x$.